-FORMATION OF APT MOBILE SATCOM LIMITED
+MAJOR AND CONNECTED TRANSACTIONS (Continued) FORMATION OF APT MOBILE SATCOM LIMITED

 APT Satellite Communications (Shenzhen) Co.
 Ltd. ("APT Shenzhen"), a wholly-owned subsidiary of the Company, together with 航天投資控股有限公司 ("China Aerospace Investment Holdings Ltd.") and other investors from China, signed an investors' Agreement dated 23 July 2016 and a Supplemental Agreement dated 12 August 2016 to establish a company namely APT Mobile SatCom Limited ("APT Mobile").
 The total registered capital of APT Mobile was RMB2,000 million, of which APT Shenzhen committed to invest RMB600 million (representing 30% of the equity interest in APT Mobile) ("Committed Capital").
-At 31 December 2020, APT Shenzhen has paid RMB390,000,000, representing 65% of the Committed Capital.
-The scope of business of APT Mobile includes construction and operation of satellite communication system, satellite space segment services, satellite fixed and mobile telecommunication services, internet access, integration of networks and systems and technical consultancy services etc. Since APT Mobile is an associate of CASC, it is therefore a connected party of the Company under the meaning of Chapter 14A of the Listing Rules.
+At 31 December 2021, APT Shenzhen has paid RMB600,000,000, representing 100% of the Committed Capital.
+The scope of business of APT Mobile includes construction and operation of satellite communication system, satellite space segment services, satellite fixed and mobile telecommunication services, internet access, integration of networks and systems and technical consultancy services etc. The business income of APT Mobile in the early stage of operation was affected by the market environment, but it has been continuously improving and approaching expectations.
+Since APT Mobile is an associate of CASC, it is therefore a connected party of the Company under the meaning of Chapter 14A of the Listing Rules.